pgenergy/docs/src/content/docs/web_api/endpoints.md

 - **Response**:
   - `200 OK`: The report was generated successfully.
   - `500 Internal Server Error`: An error occurred during report generation.

----

-## Error Handling

-For all endpoints, the following common error codes may apply:

-- `400 Bad Request`: The request was invalid or incomplete.
-- `401 Unauthorized`: The request lacked valid authentication credentials.
-- `404 Not Found`: The requested resource could not be found.
-- `500 Internal Server Error`: The server encountered an unexpected error.

-Refer to the specific endpoint descriptions for more detailed error handling mechanisms.